-The rest of our money comes mainly from the residents of the almshouses, who must pay a weekly ‘contribution’ to the cost of their accommodation.
-This is set on the basis of the fair rent for properties of a similar type.
-They also pay for other services they can use, such as the laundry.
+The rest of our money comes mainly from the residents of the almshouses, who must pay a ‘monthly maintenance contribution’ to the cost of their accommodation.

-The next biggest item of spending is the money transferred from Croydon Almshouse Charities to the Croydon Relief in Need charity, which is then used to make grants to help those in need The Croydon Almshouse Charities to The Croydon Relief in Need Charities
+Funds are transferred from Croydon Almshouse Charities to the Croydon Relief in Need charity, which is then used to make grants to help those in need.

 We also incur costs in managing our investments and other properties, and in the running of the charities (our administration costs).

-In 2018 the total spending of Croydon Almshouse Charities was £951,038 (unrestricted funds), which includes the grant to Croydon Relief in Need of £306,886, including an additional Grant Fund to support the VCS during the cost-of-living crisis.
+In 2022 the total charitable spending of Croydon Almshouse Charities was £1,543,387 (unrestricted funds, excluding depreciation), which includes the grant to Croydon Relief in Need of £306,886, including an additional Grant Fund to support the VCS during the cost-of-living crisis.
 Chart 2 summarises what we spent it on.
 In addition we spent £176,967 on managing our investment properties and funds in order to generate £933,943 of investment income.

 Any income that is not spent during the year is carried forward to support the running of both the Charities in future years thorough our Reserves Policy and Strategy Delivery Fund.
 In 2022 there was a planned loss of £197,201 of unrestricted funds (before depreciation on endowed funds and changes in the capital value of listed investments).
 This loss was primarily because of essential building works.

 For reports and financial statements for Croydon Almshouse Charities and Croydon Relief in Need see the Charity Commission website.

-The accounts for Croydon Almshouse Charities are audited independently by Haysmacintyre LLP, and are then sent to the Charity Commission.
-Croydon Relief in Need’ accounts are independently examined by Haysmacintyre LLP.
+The accounts for Croydon Almshouse Charities are audited independently by Bryden Johnson Limited and are then sent to the Charity Commission.
+Croydon Relief in Need accounts are independently examined by Bryden Johnson Limited.
 Both sets of accounts received unmodified audit reports for the period.